Protect. Educate. Empower.

 Giving girls a voice

 In Mali, 96% of our teachers make sure that girls voices and opinions are heard in the classroom every day.
-Only 70% of teachers of non-Right To Play teachers do this.
+Only 70% of teachers in non-Right To Play schools do this.

 Say No to Unwanted Sex

 In Tanzania, 59% of girls in our programs believe they can say no to unwanted sex after 18 months of programming vs. just 13% before our programs.

 In conflict torn Burundi, 83% of children in Right To Play programs have significantly increased their peacebuilding and conflict resolution skills vs 47% in non Right To Play programs.